How to Install PostgreSQL and phpPgAdmin on Ubuntu 20.04 LTS

 sudo apt -y install postgresql postgresql-contrib phppgadmin

-PostgreSQL uses role for user authentication and authorization, it just like Unix-Style permissions.
+PostgreSQL uses roles for user authentication and authorization, it just like Unix-Style permissions.
 By default, PostgreSQL creates a new user called "postgres" for basic authentication.
-To use PostgreSQL, you need to login to the "postgres" account, you can do that by typing:

 Step 3 - Configure Apache Web Server